jideji/jideji.github.io/source/_posts/2014-04-08-i-buddy-with-raspberry-pi.markdown

 title: "i-buddy with raspberry pi"
 date: 2014-04-08 10:03:00 +0000
 comments: true
-categories: hacking,i-buddy,linux,python,raspberry pi
+categories: [hacking,i-buddy,linux,python,raspberry pi]
 ---
 I had the i-buddy plugged in at work to the Ubuntu box for a long time, but one day I switched to a laptop, which makes it a little bit less convenient to plug in the i-buddy.
 The poor thing was collecting dust in a drawer for many months, until this summer I decided to plug it in to my Raspberry Pi as a stand-alone physical event notifier.

-Since I had had luck with the linux driver's last time I decided to try it again on the Pi.
+Since I had had luck with the linux drivers last time I decided to try it again on the Pi.
 No luck.
 It just wouldn't find it!
 I was probably doing something stupid.
 Anyways, I decided to try out a python library instead called [pybuddy](https://github.com/ewall/pybuddy).
 This was fine by me as most Pi projects are written in Python anyway.

 ##pybuddy